DynamoProtocol/Documentation/getting-started/README.md

-## getting-started/README.md

----

-description: Learn the basics of Dynamo AI and get ready to explore powerful AI capabilities
----

 # 🌟 Getting Started

 Welcome to Dynamo AI!
 This section will help you understand what the platform offers and get you ready to start using advanced AI capabilities secured by blockchain technology.